Videotelephony: Education

 Through videoconferencing, students can visit other parts of the world, including museums and other cultural and educational sites.
 Such virtual field trips can provide enriched learning opportunities to students, especially those who are geographically isolated or economically disadvantaged.
 Small schools can use these technologies to pool resources and provide courses, such as in foreign languages, which could not otherwise be offered.

-Some benefits that videoconferencing can provide to education include:
+Other benefits that videoconferencing can provide to education include: